skyarkhangel/Hardcore-SK/Mods/Map Preview/README.md

 Idea for mod concept by orbittwz#2340

+Included translations:
+- Korean submitted by Seanggag
-Russian translation created by Dmitry6
+- Russian submitted by Dmitry6
+- Chinese Traditional submitted by shiuanyue

 # Links